-Four collective giving funds are operating currently under the Foundation For The Carolinas' special programs umbrella:
+These collective giving funds are operating currently under the Foundation For The Carolinas' special programs umbrella:

 Charlotte Lesbian and Gay Fund advances philanthropy within and for the lesbian, gay, bisexual and transgendered communities in the Charlotte-Mecklenburg region.
-Members donate $1,000 per year to provide grants to nonprofit organizations that serve the needs of the LGBT community and to fund bridge-building initiatives that cultivate alliances with the non-gay community.
+Members donate $1,000 or more per year to provide grants to nonprofit organizations that serve the needs of the LGBT community and to fund bridge-building initiatives that cultivate alliances with the non-gay community.

 New Generation of African American Philanthropists promotes the giving of time, talent and treasures among African Americans in the Charlotte region.
 Members pledge $1 per day for three years and invest the resources into nonprofit groups and causes that address issues adversely affecting a disproportionate number of African Americans.